-Beef stew is a classic recipe which is especially nice on a cold winter night.
-We’ve prepared the recipe using the old-fashioned dutch oven, but you can also use a slow cooker or a pan to brown the meat and a large stock pot for cooking.
+Beef stew is a classic recipe that is especially nice on a cold winter night.
+We’ve prepared the recipe using the old-fashioned dutch oven, but you can also use a slow cooker or a pan to brown the meat and a large stockpot for cooking.
 Additional spices can be added as listed in the Cooking Tips.

 Time to Prepare: